Aotearoa Music Photography Awards 2025

 Judge Robert M Knight, said, "Its been great seeing so many artists captured as they perform, tough decision, often these big international stars are more challenging to photograph well due to restrictions on the night and where a photographer gets placed.
 This one by Andrew Cornaga is a stand out portrait which meets all the elements of technical skill, catching the pose of Ed with his guitar held high, significant of a triumphant night of music".

-Andrew wins $1250 in cash and his winning image will be part of future exhibitions of the 2023 AMPA.
+Andrew wins $1250 grant and his winning image will be part of future exhibitions of the 2023 AMPA.

-2023 Music Photography Award 2nd Prize: Photographer - Amanda Hodge at Homegrown 2023, with Joe Walsh performing with Gin Wigmore.
+2023 Music Photography Award 2nd Place: Photographer - Amanda Hodge at Homegrown 2023, with Joe Walsh performing with Gin Wigmore.

 Amanda Hodge - Joe Walsh with Gin Wigmore